-It appears the final version of the Farm Bill—voted out the Senate 87-13 just a few moments ago and likely to be signed into law in the coming days—contains a significant increase in funding for the vital Agricultural Conservation Easement Program.
+This is big!
+The final version of the Farm Bill just released last night—which appears to have sufficient support to be signed into law– contains a significant increase in funding for the vital Agricultural Conservation Easement Program.
 Over the next ten years, an additional $200 million per year will be allocated to ACEP.
 That’s $2 billion more to help save some of the most important land in this nation, essential to both food supply and environmental health.

 American Farmland Trust, the recognized national leader in farmland protection, has fought hard to secure federal funding to protect our nation’s farmland and ranchland since our founding in 1980.
 During this Farm Bill process, AFT targeted increased ACEP funding as its number one priority.
 And this focus paid off.